The account of Nepali meter is wealthy and

 • These classical meters, such as anushtubh

-many different meters.
+many unlike meters.

-D. Moving into Folk Rhythms:
+D. relocating into people Rhythms:

 The poets of the 1920s and 1930s, such as

-example being jhyaure, into their works and hence moved themselves away from
+instance being jhyaure, into their works and hence moved themselves away from

 classical dictations.